Skip to main content

 IsNavigationRequest

-Added in: v1.8 request.IsNavigationRequest
+Added before v1.9 request.IsNavigationRequest

 Whether this request is driving frame's navigation.